 I was trying to get an LLM to perform TDD first when ChatGPT 3.5 was released in 2022.
 They added the possibility for the LLM to execute Python code back then.
 And you could create “GPTs”, agents that use your own system prompt kinda.
 Back then I created a Software Crafter GPT.
 It could do simple katas.
-But its capabilities were quite limited, to be honest.
-Also, considering that it was previously trained on such kata code before, it was not really something special.
-In the following months I did not witness much improvement in the LLM space.
-It felt more like a stagnation.
-I was sceptical about it all, and still am.
+But its capabilities were limited.
+In the following months I did not witness a lot of improvement in the LLM space.
+It felt like stagnation and I was sceptical.

 Basics